jbatson5/SCALE-test/docs/MAVRIC.rst

 ^^^^^^

-The forward Monte Carlo transport is performed using Monaco, a fixed-source, shielding code that uses the SCALE General Geometry Package (SGGP, the same as used by the criticality code KENO-VI) and the standard SCALE material information processor.
+The forward Monte Carlo transport is performed using Monaco, a fixed-source shielding code that uses the SCALE General Geometry Package (SGGP, the same as used by the criticality code KENO-VI) and the standard SCALE material information processor.
 Monaco can use either MG or CE cross section libraries.
 Monaco was originally based on the MORSE